British Medical Association: Controversy

 In 2019, the BMA faced criticism after two leading general practitioners blew the whistle on sexism and harassment in the organisation.
-Following the independent Romney review which described the BMA as an "old boy's club" that undervalued women, the BMA apologised to female doctors.
+Following the independent Romney review which described the BMA as an "old boys club" that undervalued women, the BMA apologised to female doctors.

+In 2024, the BMA was criticised by key medical figures for disavowing the final report of The Independent Review of Gender Identity Services for Children and Young People (commonly, Cass Review), which was accepted by the last government and its Labour party successor.
+The situation led to a split within the organisation, and resignations by long time members.
+Two months later, they announced that the organisation had adopted "a neutral position on the Cass Review" and its recommendations.

 Fair and ethical trade

 The BMA's Medical Fair and Ethical Trade Group (MFETG) was established in 2007 and works to "investigate, promote and facilitate fair end ethical trade" in relation to medical commodities.
 The group has worked with Swedish-based NGO Swedwatch to investigate and report on supply chain concerns, particularly looking at working conditions in the production of surgical instruments in Sialkot in Pakistan.

 Grants

 The BMA makes grants to doctors for research and other reasons.
 Details of all the awards and grants offered by The BMA are available on their website.
 However, the top three are listed here: